ovinc/drapo/DEVELOPMENT.md

-# Development information for Plot-OV (plov)
+# Development information for *drapo*

-All Plot-OV (plov) classes except ClickFig (not described here) use a **base class** named **InteractiveObject** located in the file *interactive_object.py*.
+All drapo classes except ClickFig (not described here) use a **base class** named **InteractiveObject** located in the file *interactive_object.py*.
 The base class is mainly developed for objects that are set in motion when they are selected (picked) by a click, and moved by dragging the object while keeping the mouse pressed, like the **Line** and **Rect** classes.
 These classes, as a result, use most of the base class methods with little modification.
 The **Cursor** class has a behavior slightly different where the object moves spontaneously with the mouse without a click.
 As a result, it has to redefine more of the base class methods.
 The base class allows for all those objects to be managed in the same framework and thus enables dragging of several objects (possibly of different types) at the same time, and efficient rendering of the motion of these objects through a globally set blitting mode.

 important to keep

 ## General structure